castiglionimax/process-csv/README.md

 The challenge requires creating a system that processes a file from a mounted directory.
 The file contains a list of debit and credit transactions for an account.
 The task is to create a function that reads this file, processes its content (where credit transactions are denoted with a plus sign, e.g., +60.5, and debit transactions with a minus sign, e.g., -20.46), and sends a summary of the transactions to a user via email.
 An example file is provided, but participants are expected to create their own file for the challenge.

 ## Objectives

-Save the user account data and its transactions.
+- Save the user account data and its transactions.
-The transactions must be processed by reading a CSV file located in a mounted directory.
+- The transactions must be processed by reading a CSV file located in a mounted directory.
-The user should receive an email with a summary of their transactions divided by periods.
+- The user should receive an email with a summary of their transactions divided by periods.

 ## Decisions

-Although opting for a schema where transactions are simply stored in a relational database might seem like the simplest decision, it is not the correct one from a scalable perspective.
+Opting for a schema where transactions are simply stored in a relational database might seem like the simplest decision, but it is not the correct one from a scalable perspective.
 Delegating the generation of summaries to the database is a scenario that lacks scalability.
 Even in the realm of Business Intelligence (BI), thorough data cleaning is essential to ease the process.

 In a scenario where all transactions are recorded, the size of the database can grow to a level that incurs costly expenses when running queries.
 Consequently, even a simple query for a bakery, for instance, becomes a significant challenge in terms of performance and efficiency.
-It is essential to consider solutions that address this complexity and enable smooth and effective data management
+It is essential to consider solutions that address this complexity and enable smooth and effective data management.
 ``
 SELECT
 s.period,